-Indeed, the value proposition isn’t just a promise and payoff for customers, but that is also very important to connect key players (employees, distributors, partners and more) both internally and externally to the organization.
+Indeed, the value proposition isn’t just a promise and payoff for customers, but that is also very important to connect key players (employees, distributors, partners, and more) internally and externally to the organization.

 What is business value?

-For instance, when it comes to the business world, value can be created for investors, for shareholders, for partners, employees, customers, and more.
+For instance, when it comes to the business world, value can be created for investors, shareholders, partners, employees, customers, and more.

 Thus, depending on the interactions the company has with several stakeholders, at each interaction, the company has the chance to create and capture business value.

 For what matter, we might define business value as: